warden-protocol/wardenprotocol/docs/poc.md

 ### Commercial Use Case

 The Fusion Chain will be the new main blockchain of the Qredo ecosystem and much more outwards-facing than the existing Qredochain.
 We aim to provide Qredo products such as  wallets controlled by MPC computation or QSign logic.
-Apart from the products we will offer the possibility to develop CosmWasm and Solidity smart contracts which is attractive as it combines the best of both worlds - the EVM and the Cosmos SDK.
+Apart from the products we will offer the possibility to develop CosmWasm and Solidty smart contracts which is attractive as it combines the best of both worlds - the EVM and the Cosmos SDK.

 Perspectively, this will put the Fusion Chain in a position to transfer logic and responsibilities from the Qredochain to the Fusion Chain.
-This could be happening through interoperability such as Interchain Accounts via IBC, or by fully moving the logic.
+This could be happening through Interchain Accounts via IBC or with the a transfer of the logic.

 The Fusion Chain will also host the flagship version of the QSign smart contract.
 QSign is a smart contract-based cross-chain interoperability protocol that integrates MPC nodes and lets the user remotely control addresses on supported destination chains.